jstoobysmith/IndexNotationInLean/README.md

 ## Abstract

-The physics community relies on index notation to effectively manipulate tensors of specific types.
+The physics community relies on index notation to effectively manipulate types of tensors.
 This paper introduces the first formally verified implementation of index notation in the interactive theorem prover Lean 4.
 By integrating index notation into Lean, we bridge the gap between traditional physics notation and formal verification tools, making it more accessible for physicists to write and prove results within Lean.